nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK4/README.md

 ## Key Observations

-* OSPF dynamically exchanged routing information between routers.
+* OSPF propagated routes information between routers.
-* Neighbor relationships were successfully established.
+* Adjacency was formed.
-* Routes marked with “O” indicate OSPF-learned paths.
+* Routes with an "O" next them indicate OSPF routes.
-* When a link failure occurred, OSPF recalculated the best path automatically.
+* OSPF automatically recomputed the best path after a link failure.
-* No manual configuration was required after the failure.
+* There was no need to reconfigure after the failure.
 ---

 ## Explanation

-OSPF is a dynamic routing protocol that uses link-state information to determine the best path between networks.
-Each router shares its routing information with neighbors and calculates the shortest path using cost metrics.
+OSPF is a dynamic link-state routing protocol.
+Routers exchange information with each other and determine the best path based on cost.

-The use of **passive-interface** ensures that OSPF updates are not sent to host networks, improving efficiency and security.
+Using the **passive-interface** command prevents OSPF updates from being sent to host subnets, enhancing efficiency and security.

-When the link failure was simulated using NETem, OSPF detected the topology change and recomputed the routing table, allowing traffic to continue through an alternate path.
+The simulated link failure using NETem was detected by OSPF, which recalculated the routing table and re-routed the traffic via the alternate path.
 ---

 ## Conclusion

 This task successfully demonstrated:

-* Configuration and operation of OSPF dynamic routing
+* Setting up and running OSPF dynamic routing
-* Establishment of OSPF neighbor relationships
+* Formation of OSPF adjacencies
-* Automatic route learning and updating
+* Dynamic learning of routes
-* Network resilience through dynamic path recalculation
+* Adaptability to network changes and path re-calculation

-The results confirm that OSPF is highly efficient in maintaining connectivity in changing network conditions.
+The findings demonstrate that OSPF is very effective in providing network connectivity in dynamic environments.